AlexTo1290/Pacman-Remake-Project/README.md

 ### Adjusting Difficulty of the game
 Managed by the following parameters: _movement speed of the player_, _movement speed of ghosts_, and _probability of ghosts calculating direct path to player_.

-Parameters are increased as the level increments.
+Parameters are increased as level increases.

 ## TO-DOs
 - Add powerups in the game.